 If you haven’t made any claims for a year or more, you should have some form no-claims bonus (NCB).

 Most insurers will accept up to five years of NCB, which can help reduce your costs.

 The higher the voluntary excess you agree to, the less your insurance tends to cost.

 This is because you’re shouldering a greater amount of the risk.
 Any potential pay-outs from your insurer are reduced, and low-value claims may be uneconomical for you.

 On the other hand, if you choose no voluntary excess, an insurer will have to pay the full amount - minus compulsory excess - in the event of a claim.
-Therefore you’ll face a higher premium.
+Therefore you could face a higher premium.

 8. The type of cover you buy